adieu/django-mediagenerator/README.rst

 **Upgrade notes:** The CSS URL rewriting scheme has changed.
 Previously, ``url()`` statements in CSS files were treated similar to "absolute" URLs where the root is ``STATICFILES_URL`` (or ``MEDIA_URL``).
 This scheme was used because it was consistent with URLs in Sass.
 Now URLs are treated as relative to the CSS file.
 So, if the file ``css/style.css`` wants to link to ``img/icon.png`` the URL now has to be ``url(../img/icon.png)``.
 Previously it was ``url(img/icon.png)``.
 One way to upgrade to the staticfiles-compatible scheme is to modify your existing URLs.

-If you don't want to change your CSS files this there is an alternative, but it's not staticfiles-compatible.
+If you don't want to change your CSS files there is an alternative, but it's not staticfiles-compatible.
 Add the following to your settings: ``REWRITE_CSS_URLS_RELATIVE_TO_SOURCE = False``

 **Important:** Sass files still use the old scheme (``url(img/icon.png)``) because this is **much** easier to understand and allows for more reusable code, especially when you ``@import`` other Sass modules and those link to images.